 Asia News

 Reflections of a British Muslim Extremist “British activist Ed Husain was seduced, at the age of 16, by revolutionary Islamist ideals that flourished at the heart of educated British culture.
 Yet he later shrank back from radicalism after coming close to a murder and watching people he loved become suicide bombers.
 He dug deeper into Islamic spirituality, and now offers a fresh and daring perspective on the way forward.”
-Speaking of Faith

 The leader of the Anglican communion, Archbishop of Canterbury Dr. Rowan Williams, is advocating that the UK accommodate the sharia law of Islam.
 While counseling that sharia law must never be allowed to trump basic human rights, the Archbishop believes that in “some cultural and religious settings” Muslims should be allowed to resolve some disputes, such as divorce cases, apart from the greater British legal system.